Filmsite Movie Review 100 Greatest Films

 May 10th.
 Thank God for the rain which has helped wash away the garbage and the trash off the sidewalks.
 I'm workin' long hours now.
 6:00 in the afternoon to 6:00 in the morning, sometimes even 8:00 in the morning.
 Six days a week, sometimes seven days a week.
 It's a long hustle, but it keeps me real busy.
 I can take in 300, 350 a week, sometimes even more when I do it off the meter.

 The camera cuts to a front fender view of his Checker cab cruising the seedy, slick, wet, night streets past a movie theatre marquee advertising The Texas Chainsaw Massacre (and Return of the Dragon - also a view of Clint Eastwood's The Eiger Sanction).
-Delis, arcades, and streets filled with drifters, pimps, drug dealers and prostitutes hypnotically pass by as he transports lost souls from place to place.
+Delis, arcades, and streets filled with drifters, pimps, drug dealers and prostitutes hypnotically pass by as he transports lost souls from place to place in NY's five boroughs.
 [The bright lights marquees and the plentiful sidewalk sex symbolically show the delicate balance between violence and promiscuous sex that he must drive through.]

 He is disgusted by the world of urban decay and sleaziness that needs to be raged against and washed away: